 If you asked me then, and even now, what I wanted to see in Madrid, I honestly couldn’t tell you.
 By that point, I valued a nap more than exploring and was not in travel mode.

-You start to wonder if its really matters if you visit 50 countries before you're 50
+You start to wonder if it matters if you visit 50 countries before you’re 50

 You’ve set yourself a goal and you’re going to achieve it.
 Thing is, it takes a lot of time and money to travel continuously.
 You give up the routine of seeing friends, it is tricky to join a sports team as you’re regularly away and sometimes you travel so frequently one destination blends into the next.